 - Explain which situations cause difficult behavior and how to avoid such situations.

 Here is a document you can adapt and expand to explain things to attendants.
 The document includes pictures the attendant can be shown: Trained attendant orientation note for dementia care (PDF file)

-Many patients have confusions and delusions.
-Because of this, they often accuse persons around them.
-For example, they may accuse an attendant of bad behavior or theft.
+Many people with dementia have confusions and delusions.
+Because of this, they are often suspicious and are unable to understand what is happening around them.
+They may accuse an attendant of bad behavior or theft.
 Reassure the attendant that you will listen to their version later.
-Explain to them that they should not tell you the patient is wrong in the presence of the patient.
-They should not argue or start yelling at the patient.
+Explain to them that they should not tell you the person is wrong in the presence of the person.
+They should not argue or start yelling at the person with dementia.